tariqdaouda/pyGeno/pyGeno/doc/source/tools.rst

 Tools
 =====

-PyGeno provides a set of tools that can be used independentely.
+pyGeno provides a set of tools that can be used independentely.
 Here you'll find goodies for translation, indexation, and more.

 Progress Bar
 -------------
-PyGeno's awesome progress bar, with logging capabilities and remaining time estimation.
+pyGeno's awesome progress bar, with logging capabilities and remaining time estimation.

 .. automodule:: tools.ProgressBar
    :members: